We are looking for international school assistants!

 What requirements must applicants meet?

-Applicants must have completed secondary school and have a high command of both spoken and written English.
+- high command of both spoken and written English

-Additionally school assistants must be at least 18 years old and be able to present an extended police clearance certificate (clean and not older than three months).
+- an extended police clearance certificate (clean and no older than three months)

 Apply to become a school assistant!